lslezak/ylogviewer2/README.md

 - Bookmarks to easily mark some interesting parts and easily navigate between them (e.g. like in Visual Studio Code)
 - Better UI, better colors
+- Performance and memory optimizations, in some situations it is slow when working with huge logs

 ## Used Libraries